svenjacobs/reveal/README.md

 ### Compose Multiplatform

-As of version `3.0` Reveal is based on Compose Multiplatform targeting Android, iOS, desktop and Web.
+As of version `3.0` Reveal is based on Compose Multiplatform targeting Android, iOS, Desktop and Web.
 However please not that except Android the other platforms are currently not well tested and some of the targets are still alpha or experimental.